-[10] At issue are the withheld portions of emails found at pages 3, 4, 5, 6, 8, 9 and 10 of the records.
+[7] At issue are the withheld portions of emails found at pages 6 to 8 of the records.

 ISSUES:

 - A. Do the records contain "personal information" as defined in section 2(1) and, if so, to whom does it relate? - B. Does the discretionary exemption at section 49(a) (right of access to one's own personal information), in conjunction with the section 19 solicitor-client privilege exemption, apply to the information at issue? - C. Did the institution exercise its discretion under section 49(a)?
 If so, should this office uphold the exercise of discretion?